jiahao-codes/GNNs-PDOS/README.md

 # Repository Description

-This repository contains the source code for the paper:
+This repository contains the model codes for the paper:
 ​**​"Graph Transformer Model Integrating Physical Features for Projected Electronic Density of States Prediction"​**.

 ## Included Models